 Before buying a used chainsaw, if you are able, check the compression and have a look at the piston through the muffler.
 Start it up and slowly tilt the powerhead 90° left and right while idling.
 If it stalls or picks up in RPM, there is likely an air leak somewhere.

 Whatever Husqvarna 51 parts you need, we recommend visiting HL Supply first.
-HL Supply is known as being one of the best parts suppliers, as well as being fairly priced.
-They have one of the best ranges of Husky parts.
+HL Supply is known as one of the best parts suppliers and is fairly priced.
+They also have one of the best ranges of Husky parts.

 This includes: